-MUSC 1422 Intermediate Class Voice (MnTC 06)
+MUSC 1422 Intermediate Class Voice

-Intermediate and advanced group instruction in vocal performance skills, methods, and techniques.
+This course provides an intermediate and advanced group instruction in vocal performance skills, methods, and techniques.
 This class should be of special interest to students who are planning to teach music classes at any level as it will give them the opportunity for greater understanding and development of their voices and how to teach others these concepts.
 It is also a valuable course for students interested in solo, theatrical, and vocal ensemble performance.
-(Prerequisites: MUSC 1421 or consent of instructor).
+(Prerequisite: MUSC 1421.)

-MUSC 1431 Beginning Class Guitar (MnTC 06)
+MUSC 1431 Beginning Guitar Class (MnTC 06)